 The Cosmic uses lower fill power down that is more cumbersome for the amount of warmth it provides, as well as more substantial synthetic fill components (we suspect are in there to cut costs), both of which add weight.
 It also uses a relatively heavy shell material, which makes it more durable in the long run, but again adds to its weight.
 A heavier bag is an unseen price you pay for a budget sleeping bag (and ounces equal pounds and pounds equal pain!).
 If you are looking for a great lightweight sleeping bag that doesn't break the bank, we recommend our other Best Buy Award winner, the Sierra Designs Cloud 800 - Women's.

 We think the latest incarnation of the Cosmic Down is quite comfortable!
 Kelty has upgraded their liner materials for a softer hand, and the bag feels lofty and cozy.
 It fit our 5'5" tester well, and she had enough room to put on additional layers without it feeling too restrictive.
 We think this bag would be comfortable for ladies up to 5'7 or 5'8.

 The Cosmic Down is a smaller and narrower version of the men's version, and as we mentioned before, has two ounces more fill to add warmth.
 To learn why women sleep colder and the advantages of choosing a women's specific bag, check out our How to Choose a Women's Sleeping Bag article.

-Kelty has addressed the low quality zipper that caught on the material and seems to have improved this feature, adding tougher material to the side of the zipper.
-We like the different thicknesses of draw cords for the hood and chin baffle so it is easy to tell them apart in the dark.
-This bag only comes with a small stuff sack; we think every down sleeping bag should include a storage sack so that the down does not stay compressed when we're not using the bag, as compression contributes to a shorter lifespan for the bag.
-Otherwise, the Cosmic Down does not have any special bells and whistles, which is fine since often extra features add to the weight of the bag.
+Kelty has addressed the low-quality zipper that caught on the material and seems to have improved this feature, adding tougher material to the side of the zipper.
+We like the different thicknesses of drawcords for the hood and chin baffle, so it is easy to tell them apart in the dark.
+This bag only comes with a small stuff sack; we think every down sleeping bag should include a storage sack so that the down does not stay compressed when we're not using the bag, as compression contributes to a shorter lifespan for the model.
+Otherwise, the Cosmic Down does not have any exceptionally unique bells and whistles, which is fine since often extra features add to the weight of the bag.